 10. The Weekend Self-Care Planning System

-This parental self care strategy involves intentionally planning weekend activities that restore rather than further deplete your energy.
+Effective self care for busy parents includes intentionally planning weekend activities that restore rather than further deplete your energy, treating rest as a scheduled priority rather than an afterthought.

 Restorative weekend planning: